andreasvarga/MatrixPencils.jl/docs/src/index.md

 to a specified region.
 In M. A. Kaashoek, J. H. van Schuppen, and A. C. M. Ran (Eds.), Signal Processing, Scattering and Operator Theory, and Numerical Methods, Proc. of MTNS 1989, Amsterdam, The Netherlands, vol. 3, pp. 469–477.
 Birhhäuser, Boston, 1990.

+[15] F.M.Dopico, M.C.Quintana and P. van Dooren, "Diagonal scalings for the eigenstructure of arbitrary pencils", SIMAX, 43:1213-1237, 2022.